rust-lang/rust-forge/src/release/process.md

 ```

 Re-enable branch protection on GitHub.
 Send a PR to the freshly created beta
-branch of rust-lang/rust which:
+branch of rust-lang/rust which updates `src/ci/channel` to `beta`.

-- Update `src/stage0.txt`
-  - Change `date` to "YYYY-MM-DD" where the date is the archive date the stable
-    build was uploaded
-  - Change `rustc` to "X.Y.Z" where that's the version of rustc you just build
-  - Comment `rustfmt: nightly-YYYY-MM-DD`
-  - Uncomment `dev: 1`
-- Update `src/ci/channel` to `beta`

-## Master bootstrap update (T-1 day, Wednesday)
+## Master bootstrap update (T-2 day, Tuesday)

 Send a PR to the master branch to:

-- Update `src/stage0.txt` to change `date` to "YYYY-MM-DD" where the date is
-  the archive date when the beta build was uploaded.
+- Run `./x.py run src/tools/bump-stage0` to update the bootstrap compiler to
+  the beta you created yesterday.

 - Remove references to the `bootstrap` and `not(bootstrap)` conditional
   compilation attributes.
 You can find all of them by installing [ripgrep] and